All Work

 What it replaced

 Static PDF exports of the bibliometric map.
-A research analyst who wanted to understand a pathway had to read a paper, make a few hand drawings, and hope they'd covered it.
+A research analyst who wanted to understand a pathway had to read a paper, make a few hand drawings, and hope they had covered it.

 What a similar engagement looks like